A short introduction to Monstrous Moonshine: Finite simple groups and the monster

 \paragraph{The classification of finite simple groups}

-The origins of group theory go back to $1832$, as Galois introduces \textit{permutation groups} and \textit{normal subgroups}, and proves that the groups $A_n$ (of even permutations on a set of $n$ elements (for $n\geq5$)) and $\mathrm{PSL}_2(\mathbb{F}_p)$ (for $p\geq5$) are simple.
-However, the notion of abstract group as the one we gave above was only formulated by Cayley around $1854$.
-The \textit{Sylow theorems}, that are cornerstones of the theory of finite groups, were published in $1872$.
-Twenty years later, as Hölder proves a theorem constraining the order of non-abelian finite simple groups, he asks for a classification of the latter.
+Group theory finds its roots in $1832$, as Galois introduced \textit{permutation groups} and \textit{normal subgroups}, and proved that the groups $A_n$ of even permutations of a set of $n$ elements and $\mathrm{PSL}_2(\mathbb{F}_p)$ are simple respectively when $n\geq5$ and $p\geq5$.
+However, the abstract definition of groups as the one we gave above was only formulated by Cayley more than twenty years later \cite{cayley1854vii}.
+The \textit{Sylow theorems}, cornerstones of the theory of finite groups, were published in $1872$ in \cite{sylow1872theoremes}.
+Twenty more years later, Hölder proves that the order of non-abelian finite simple groups is a product of at least four primes, and asks for a general classification of finite simple groups \cite{holder1892einfachen}.

-The first half of the 20th century sees the development of a bunch of new concepts in finite group theory.
-Then the \textit{Feit-Thompson theorem} (announced in $1963$) gives deep information on the generic structure of any non-abelian finite simple group, and allows the exploration of new landscapes to study and classify finite simple groups.
-For the first time in the theory of finite groups, the proof needs much more than a few pages to be written down, and the ideas developed within it revealed themselves to be very useful as such.
-In $1972$, Gorenstein proposed a program to \textit{achieve the classification of finite simple groups}.
-The classification was completed in $2004$ with a publication of a long paper by Aschbacher and Smith (even if in fact, a small oversight elsewhere in the classification was corrected in $2008$).
-Of course, one can find much more detailed accounts of the history of the classification of finite simple groups, see \cite{solomon} for example.
+The first half of the 20th century saw the development of new ideas in finite group theory.
+In Note M of the second edition of his book \cite{burnside1911theory}, Burnside conjectures that every non-abelian finite simple group has even order, motivated by numerous observations that odd-order and even-order groups behave very differently.
+The \textit{Feit-Thompson theorem} \cite{feit1963solvability} eventually completed the proof of Burnside's intuition, proving that odd-order groups are solvable.
+This opened the doors to study and classify finite simple groups since a consequence of the Feit-Thompson theorem is that every non-abelian finite simple group has an involution.
+One could thus try to classify centralizers of involutions.
+In $1972$ Gorenstein announced a program to \textit{achieve the classification of finite simple groups} \cite[Appendix]{gorenstein1979classification}.
+It was eventually completed in $2004$ by Aschbacher and Smith \cite{aschbacher2004classification} (even if in fact, a small oversight of the classification was corrected in $2008$).
+For a more detailed account of the history of the classification of finite simple groups, see \cite{solomon,aschbacher2004status} and references therein.